probinso/introduction-git/pres.md

 # Vocabulary (I)
 - `remote`

-**A remote, in Git, is a repository that all collaborators use to share document changes.
-In most cases, such a remote repository is stored on a code hosting service like GitHub, or on an internal server.**
+**A remote, in Git, is a repository that collaborators use to share document changes.
+Remote repositories are usually stored on a code hosting service like GitHub, or on an internal server.**

 ```
 git remote add origin <url>